daffaalex22/seleksi-deall/README.md

 The API Documentation can be accessed [here](https://documenter.getpostman.com/view/17548510/UzJFudHb).

 ### Local
 Deploying the project locally is pretty straightforward.
-Follow the [How To Run The Project](https://github.com/daffaalex22/seleksi-deall#how-to-run-the-project) part and access the following address with the route provided in the [API Documentation](https://documenter.getpostman.com/view/17548510/UzJFudHb).
+Follow the [How To Deploy The Project Locally](https://github.com/daffaalex22/seleksi-deall#how-to-run-the-project) part and access the following address with the route provided in the [API Documentation](https://documenter.getpostman.com/view/17548510/UzJFudHb).

 It can be also ran without Docker or Kubernetes.
 1. Clone the repo.